rachelmoon290/project3/README.md

 # CS-S33a Project 3: Pizza Restaurant Website
-This is a pizza restaurant website where users are able to add food items to their cart, order items, and check its order status.
+This is a pizza restaurant website (implemented with Django framework) where users are able to add food items to their cart, order items, and check its order status.